sorochak/portfolio-website/README.md

 # Run the application when the container launches
 CMD ["npm", "start"]

-- [ ] Create a .dockerignore file in the root of your project to exclude unnecessary files:
+- [ ] Create a .dockerignore file in the root of the project to exclude unnecessary files:
 - [ ] Build the Docker Image
 - [ ] Run the React App in a Docker Container
 - [ ] Deploy